vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 ---

 This is the second article in our Structuring Large Vue.js Applications series.
-Here is the full list of released and envisaged articles:
+Here is the full list of released and planned articles:

 - [Properly typed Vuex Stores](https://viniciusteixeira.tk/2020/05/14/properly-typed-vuex-stores/) _published May, 13th 2020_
 - [Adopting TypeScript in your Vue.js Application in a sane way](https://viniciusteixeira.tk/2020/05/14/adopting-typescript-in-your-vue-application-in-a-sane-way/) _published May 14th, 2020_ - **You are here**